OXID-eSales/paypal-checkout-documentation/configuration.rst

 Banner settings
 ^^^^^^^^^^^^^^^

-Optional: specify whether you want to advertise PayPal installments with banners.
+Optional: Specify whether you want to advertise PayPal installments with banners.

 If you want to take advantage of advertising PayPal installments, specify where you want the banners to appear, for example, on the home page, on the detail page of items, on category pages, in search results, and/or in the checkout process.

 .. attention::